PaulNWms/SurfingWithStyleHugo/content/study/Factoids/VNet Peering.md

 ---

 Peering Benefits
-- Low Latency, High Bandwidth - Resources in virtual networks are connected with a lowlatency, high-bandwidth connection.
+- Low Latency, High Bandwidth - Resources in virtual networks are connected with a low-latency, high-bandwidth connection.
 - Link Separate Networks - Resources in separate virtual networks can communicate with each other.
 - Data Transfer - Transfer data easily between subscriptions and deployment models in separate regions.